"Social change is a million individual acts of kindness. Cultural change is a million subversive acts of resistance."

 - Smile :)

 Morning gathering is at the heart of Sleeping Lions community.
 It helps us feel connected, empowered and hopeful throughout the day.
-It is a good moment to imagine the world we want to live in, practice loving kindness and master the art of blessing.
+It is a good moment to imagine the world we want to live in, express gratitude, practice loving kindness and master the art of blessing.

 Now we roll up our sleeves and go change the world!

 One act of kindness, one act of resistance at a time.

 - choose plant-based diet

 - clean up our area

 - grow our food, organic way

 - mend and repair

 - gift and share